nruhm/diarscription/docs/reference/audio/sample-f/gold-reference.md

 173
 00:11:00,383 --> 00:11:04,611
-[SPEAKER_04]: 16 different apps that are, you know, slightly connected, but not really.
+[SPEAKER_04]: 16 different apps that are all, you know, slightly connected, but not really.

 174
 00:11:04,652 --> 00:11:05,618